Marcela Agoncillo: Commemoration

 Several commemorative figures were created in remembrance of Agoncillo's historic family.
 On November 27, 1955, a marker was erected by the National Historical Institute of the Philippines and a museum was established in Taal, Batangas in accordance with her last wish and was named Marcela Mariño de Agoncillo Museum and Monument.
-The museum is Mariño-Agoncillo ancestral house.
+The museum is Mariño-Agoncillo's ancestral house.
 The house-turned-museum permanently exhibits flags and a diorama depicting the sewing of the first flag.
 A bronze statue of her holding the flag was erected outside the house in its garden.
 In Hong Kong, a historical marker was created by the Hong Kong Antiquities Council at Morrison Hill Park to commemorate the site where the first Philippine flag was sewn.
 However, the place where the Agoncillos resided, the location of the Hong Kong Junta, and other locations of historical importance to Filipinos remain unmarked.

 Doña Marcela Mariño de Agoncillo's legacy is remembered through the visual arts as well.
-In 1996, Filipino National Artist Napoleon Abueva created the concrete and marble sculpture Three Women Weaving the Filipino Flag at the UP Diliman to commemorate Agoncillo and the other two women who assisted her in their important task.Moreover, The Marcela Agoncillo Elementary School is made to honor her.
+In 1996, Filipino National Artist Napoleon Abueva created the concrete and marble sculpture Three Women Weaving the Filipino Flag at the UP Diliman to commemorate Agoncillo and the other two women who assisted her in their important task.
+Moreover, the Marcela Agoncillo Elementary School is made to honor her.
 Renowned Filipino painter Fernando Amorsolo painted the historical sewing and is nationally known as The Making of the Philippine flag.